mattjay/mattjay.github.io/_posts/2015-09-17-ios-9-TLS-requirements-and-nginx.md

 ```

 ## 6 - Hang your new A+ SSL Labs test grade on your fridge and ask your Mom to bring you to get Pizza

+*Edit* - Thanks to [@biosshadow](https://twitter.com/biosshadow) for pointing out an awesome tool by Mozilla which makes this all *very* easy.
+[Server Side TLS/SSL Config Generator](https://mozilla.github.io/server-side-tls/ssl-config-generator/)